-It’s Homegrown American rock and roll – the shows are a Petty-esque rock and roll and country blast that has Rusty working the crowd, grabbing attention and earning their participation.
+It’s Homegrown American rock and roll – the shows are a Petty-esque rock and roll and country blast that has Rusty working the crowd, grabbing attention, and earning their participation.

-Full Band: Rusty Bladen and The Unstoppables
+Full Band: Rusty Bladen and The Fortunate Sons

-With his latest release, Bladen recorded arguably his best album ever – a Midwesterner’s take on country and rock and roll.
+For The Better: Bladen recorded arguably his best album ever – a Midwesterner’s take on country and rock and roll.
 The mixing of Bladen’s writing (he penned all the songs) with the sound of producer Thom Daugherty’s (former guitarist for The Band Perry and The Elms) gritty-but-sweet touch makes for an album both familiar and all Bladen.
 Recorded in Indianapolis, the album, in addition to Bladen’s acoustic guitar, harmonica and vocals, features Daugherty ripping it up on electric guitar and former Elms member Chris Thomas on drums.
 John McDowell, one of the original members of the band The Wright Brothers, contributes background vocals.

-“Ride That River”, an original song written as the theme song of the Madison Regatta, appears the MGM major motion picture, “Madison.”
+“Ride That River”, an original song written as the theme song of the Madison Regatta, appears in the MGM major motion picture, “Madison.”

-Rusty’s concert at the historic Scott Theatre in Scottsburg, Indiana is his full band for an 18-song show, including favorites like “Uppacrick”, “Smoke Like a Train”, “Ride That River”, and “Are You Happy Now?”
+Live Album: Rusty’s concert at the historic Scott Theatre in Scottsburg, Indiana is his full band for an 18-song show, including favorites like “Uppacrick”, “Smoke Like a Train”, “Ride That River”, and “Are You Happy Now?”
 The band ripped through the songs in front of an appreciative audience, and the video recorded that night was originally seen on YouTube, causing fans to beg for a live album release.
 Rusty remixed and released the complete live show, and shows just what Rusty Bladen does best: homegrown American rock and roll.

-DISCOGRAPHY: Listen and/or purchase here
+Discography: Listen and/or purchase here